fredilarsen/ModuleInterface/README.md

 - HTTP client lets the master transfer settings between a database and the modules, for configuration in web pages and/or in the modules themselves.
 - HTTP client lets the master save output values from the modules into a database, for time series trending and inspection in web pages
 - Optional persistence lets each module remember its last received settings at startup, for autonomous operation even if it has been disconnected from the master
+- MQTT connectivity allows your system to use other systems like Home Assistant or OpenHAB to execute actions or retrieve data, or you can let let your system to be controlled by external systems via MQTT.
 - Coarse clock synchronization of all modules (within a few seconds)

+## Design philosophy

+ModuleInterface is based on _state_, not _event_.
+To open a door you do not send a command "OPEN" but change a setting from CLOSED to OPEN.
+The settings will be transferred repeatedly, and only changes should trigger actions.
+This repeated transfer uses some more bandwidth but makes sure everything has the latest settings even if there has been downtime or communication problems.
+A flag can be set to have a setting transferred immediately in addition to the scheduled repeated transfers.

+To make something turn on/off at a specific time, a setting containing the epoch time for the action can be used.

+To trigger repeated actions, a counter can be used.
+Increasing the value will trigger an action.

 ## How it works
 It is a master-slave based system where a master can relate to multiple devices (modules) using the ModuleInterface library.